anthonysalamin/portfolio/cms/pages/de/impressum.md

 ---
-title: Imprint
+title: Impressum
-permalink: legal/{{ page.fileSlug }}/index.html
+permalink: de/{{ page.fileSlug }}/index.html
-layout: legal/imprint.html
+layout: de/impressum.html
-slug: imprint
+slug: impressum
 tags: pages
 seo:
   noindex: false
-  title: Imprint
+  title: Impressum
   description: >-
     Go live within 4 weeks 🔥 From logo design to business website, I bring your vision to life at affordable prices.
 I am the only digital designer you will will ever need.
-Headquartered in Switzerland, with a global operational reach. og:title: Imprint
+Headquartered in Switzerland, with a global operational reach. og:title: Impressum
   additional_tags: >-
     <meta content="Go live within 4 weeks 🔥 From logo design to business
     website, I bring your vision to life at affordable prices.
 I am the only